It was all over. The divorce had come through and was waiting to be announced.

 Say, you are planning to get a divorce in California, and the case is not resolved yet, you can still request the court for legal restoration of your former name.
 This request can be placed when you are filing your proposed Divorce Judgment (Form FL-180).
 It is a good idea to consult your law facilitator for finding out how to do the needful.

 All in all, everything does not end for Jenny Matthew after her divorce.
 With the right steps and procedures in place, she can continue her life as Jenny Swift, all within a few days.
 How would you like to file for your name change after divorce?
 Would it be through a lawyer or on your own?
-This article will help you choose the right way forward.
+Use the information on how to change name after divorce in this article and you will be able to you choose the right way forward.